Duarkyzz/Portfolio-EN/README.md

 ## 📂 How to view the project

-Se o site já estiver publicado (ex: GitHub Pages ou Vercel), você pode acessá-lo aqui:
+If the site is already published (e.g., GitHub Pages or Vercel), you can access it here.:
 👉 [**Link for my portfolio**](https://duarkyzz.github.io/Portfolio-EN/)